Experience Transat

 Tasting Rome: Fresh Flavors and Forgotten Recipes From an Ancient City

-This is more than a cookbook; it’s an edible journey.
-Perfect for pre-trip inspiration or post-trip reminiscence, it unlocks Rome’s authentic culinary soul.
-Discover vibrant, fresh flavors and forgotten recipes, allowing you to connect with the city’s gastronomic heart and history right in your own kitchen.
+More than a cookbook, this is an edible journey.
+It’s perfect for pre-trip inspiration or post-trip reminiscence, unlocking Rome’s authentic culinary soul.
+Discover vibrant flavors and forgotten recipes, allowing you to connect with the city’s gastronomic heart and history right in your own kitchen.

 The Eagles of Rome by Enrico Marini